ant-design/ant-design-pro-site/docs/new-page.en-US.md

 type: Page Development
 ---

 This "page" refers to a module that is configured with a route and can be directly accessed through a link.
-To create a new page, usually only a simple configuration is required on the scaffold.
+To create a new page, usually only a easy configuration is required on the scaffold.

 > If you want to create new landing page, check [this link](https://landing.ant.design/docs/use/pro-cn)